 If you wish to be enrolled in one of our study programmes, you will be asked to submit authenticated copies of your diplomas.

 Information on recognition of diplomas for admission to Dutch universities of applied sciences can be found on the NUFFIC website.
+Don't you know the level of your diploma yet?
+Nuffic has made an overview of common diplomas from many different countries and how they compare to Dutch diplomas.
+You can use this to help you estimate your level.

 - Bachelor degree programmes